Limits and fluctuations of $p$-adic random matrix products: Introduction

 exist almost surely, where $\l_{n-i+1}(k)$ is as in \Cref{thm:lln_and_func_clt_rmt_version}.
 Furthermore, the Lyapunov exponents have limits

 for every $i$, where $c(n) := \sum_{N > n} \rho_n(N) p^{-(N-n)}$. \end{restatable}

 We note that \Cref{thm:lyapunov} does not require any relation between the $N_j^{(n)}$ for different $n$; one can for example alternate $N_j^{(n)} = n+1$ for $n$ even and $N_j^{(n)} = \infty$ for $n$ odd, and the result still holds.
-It would be interesting to see how far this universality can be pushed, as the class of random matrices coming from corners of Haar elements of $\GL_N(\Z_p)$ is still quite rigid.
-Some universality statements for $p$-adic matrices have been proven in the regimes considered by number theorists, see Wood \cite{wood2017distribution,wood2015random}, but as mentioned above such regimes are quite different from ours.

-\Cref{thm:lyapunov} is not difficult to derive from the explicit law of large numbers in \Cref{thm:lln_and_func_clt_rmt_version}, but the latter theorem requires substantial work and brings us into the realm of nonasymptotic random matrix theory.
+We believe this behavior to be universal for the large-$n$ limits of products from a broad class of distributions on $M_n(\Z_p)$, though extending beyond the setting of \Cref{thm:lyapunov} would require new methods; in this setting the proof is not difficult using the explicit law of large numbers in \Cref{thm:lln_and_func_clt_rmt_version}.
+The latter theorem requires substantial work, however, and brings us into the realm of nonasymptotic random matrix theory.